Each home is designed with its own unique touches, including variances in style, color, layout, and location.

 To get in contact with an expert who can help you with radon testing and radon mitigation, contact us by phone or email today!

 Green Star Services is a trusted member of the nationally recognized National Radon Defense network.
-We are trained, certified, and experienced in lowering the radon levels in homes throughout our service area -- including Colorado Springs, Pueblo, Castle Rock and many areas nearby.
+We are trained, certified, and experienced in lowering the radon levels in homes throughout our service area -- including Castle Rock, Denver, Colorado Springs, and many areas nearby.

 Generally, a home foundation can be put on one of two categories: